 These thoughts keep us on edge, always looking out for potential problems or danger and this very state can trigger a fight or flight response from the Amygdala.

-For what every reason this may happen it is because we are sensing a threat (whether it is real or not real), and once the fight or flight response is triggered your body is flooded with a adrenaline and cortisol/
+For whatever reason this may happen it is because we are sensing a threat (whether it is real or not real), and once the fight or flight response is triggered your body is flooded with adrenaline and cortisol/

 This process can even keep you from experiencing pain.

 Of course, the fight or flight response is a totally natural and healthy response if you really need to use the adrenaline to activate your muscles to fight or run, but the effect it has on the system when there is no need for this is overwhelming and uncontrollable!